 Enable Data Encryption Default = Cleared

-When selected, ODBC Driver for Teradata and the database communicate with each other in an encrypted manner.
+When selected, ODBC Driver uses Data Encryption, causing ODBC Driver for Teradata and Teradata Database to communicate with each other in encrypted manner.

 Enable Extended Statement Information Default = Selected

-Determines whether extended statement information is to be used by ODBC Driver for Teradata, provided that it is available from the database.
-Teradata Database versions from V2R6.2 and up support extended statement information, including metadata for parameters used in SQL requests and columns in result sets.
+Determines whether extended statement information is to be used by ODBC Driver for Teradata, provided that it is available from Teradata Database.
+Database versions from V2R6.2 and up support extended statement information, including metadata for parameters used in SQL requests and columns in result sets.

 When selected, ODBC Driver for Teradata requests and uses extended statement information from the database if supported.
 If extended statement information is available, then the ODBC API function SQLDescribeParam is supported and SQLGetFunctions returns SQL_TRUE (supported) for SQL_API_SQLDESCRIBEPARAM.

 When cleared, ODBC Driver for Teradata does not request or use extended statement information from the database, even if supported.
 If extended statement information is unavailable, SQLDescribeParam is not supported and SQLGetFunctions returns SQL_FALSE (not supported) for SQL_API_SQLDESCRIBEPARAM.

 If cleared, ODBC Driver for Teradata will not support UDF source file uploads.